mirage/mirage-decks/slides/31c3/content.md

 ## Modularity

 + Modules are composable units assembling complex systems together
-+ Libraries can use modules as parameters
-+ Mirage is a modularized OS
++ Mirage leverages the module system from OCaml
 + Same application code can use various stacks